Design and Technology

 Design and Technology Curriculum Overview

 Design and Technology in Years 7 and 8 is taught in rotation groups.
 All students have the opportunity to explore working with a variety of materials including wood, plastic, textiles and electronics.
-Students learn or to analyse collected research, write specifications, design and develop products and evaluate a final product and the stages of making it.
+Students learn to analyse collected research, write specifications, design and develop products and evaluate a final product and the stages of making it.

 Year 7 - Creative Curve Birdfeeder and Applique Cushion